usaid-cs/yesterday-i-learned/business.md

 [Leveraged ETFs are known for their natural decay.
 On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
 Dogshit goes from $100 to $90 back to $100.
 Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
 3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
 That's a drop from $100 to $70 then back up to $93.
 You just lost 7% because of leverage.
 Voila.
 You lost money because of resetting leverage."

-## Bitcoins

-Bitcoins are a great vehicle for investing your money, and then getting none back in return.
-To invest in Bitcoins, simply:

-- Wait until the price is \$18000.
-- Buy a ton.
-- Wait until the price goes down to \$1.
-- Rinse and repeat.

 ## [Management](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)

 - Don't attempt to manage unmotivated people.